 God wants to save everyone.
 He takes no pleasure in losing any of us.
 Until the last second, He will give us the chance to choose Him.
 We may need to go to Purgatory, but we will always have a chance until the last moment to avoid Hell and embrace Heaven.

-When Christ was dying on the Cross, one of the criminals (tradition calls him St. Dismas) asked Christ to simply remember him.
+As you read above, when Christ was dying on the Cross, one of the criminals (tradition calls him St. Dismas) asked Christ to simply remember him.
 And Christ, out of love for St. Dismas and recognizing St. Dismas’ love for Him, declared that St. Dismas would be with Him in Heaven.

 The only requirement to avoiding Hell is perfect contrition and seeking God’s forgiveness at death.
 Even if we have lived a life of incredible sin, are dying and have no access to confession, if we are perfectly contrite and seek His forgiveness, God will forgive us.
 God will save us.